sebastienroy/shutter_speed_tester/Development/03_Development/DevelopmentStories.md

 ### Description

 The sleeping mode is intended to prevent the battery to get empty too fast when forgetting to switch off the device.
+The idea is to switch off the main consumption sources (Light Source LED, LCD back light, Arduino, ...).
+However, when the device is in sleeping mode, it can be easily forgotten by the user.
+So, when in sleeping mode, the device should flash periodically to show that it is still on.

 - [ ] **TODO : implementation of a sleeping mode**